AnalyticalEli/Eli_and_Jefe_BlackJack/README.md

-A small prototype for Eli and Jefe Blackjack Project for FNL.
+A fully functional interactive Black Jack Project by Eli and Jefe.
 It's a playable app that allows you play a standard game of Blackjack but with a small twist, the narrator isn't silent or what they seem.